 5. “My computer is running too slowly!”

-This could be a simple fix – Are you running eighteen programs at once?
-Scheduled system scans or updates can also cause slow performance.
-A good IT Support partner will handle all of your scans and updates for you automatically, outside office hours.
+- Scheduled system scans or updates can slow performance.
+A good IT Support partner will manage all your scans and updates for you automatically, outside office hours.

-Click here for some quick tips that YOU can implement to improve PC performance and get more done!
+Click here for some more quick tips to help you improve PC performance and get more done!

 6. “My computer just shut down unexpectedly!”